 I am very proud of my long association with the Institute.
 I started my CILT career at branch level as Treasurer of CILT Ghana in 2000.
 In 2004, I became Honorary Secretary before being appointed International Vice President three years later.
 I was the first IVP to serve a full five-year term, during which time I instituted many successful reforms.

-In 2012 at Annual Convention I handed over the reins to my successor, receiving the Pegasus medal for my hard work and dedication in service to the Institute.
-After stepping down I assumed a new role as International Ambassador, with a focus on restructuring and reforming our operations in Kenya and Uganda.
+In 2012 at the Annual Convention in Birmingham, I was honoured with the Pegasus Award in recognition of my long and distinguished service to the institute.
+In 2019 I stepped down as the IVP responsible for Africa, and assumed a new role as Special Adviser to the Trustees, with a focus on restructuring and reforming our operations in Africa.

-It feels good to be working for Africa, promoting our value to the world.
-I am excited about the future, and look forward to playing my part in establishing new branches and territories within our continent which is so vast but not yet fully explored.
+It feels good to be working for Africa, and promoting our values to the world.
+I am excited about the future, and look forward to playing my part establishing new branches and territories, and helping to realise the vast potential of our continent.